pradeepgangwar/Hotel-Menu-Manager/README.md

 # This is a basic Hotel menu manager type application

 ## This application uses Python based FLASK framework for its backend and SQL for database.
+This is made while learning flask from online sources.

 To Get this application running Download this repository as a **zip file** and extract it in the desired directory.